-An IP list of all nodes where you want to communicate for the EVPN (could also be external nodes or route reflectors servers)
+An IP list of all nodes that are part of the EVPN zone. (could also be external nodes or route reflector servers)

-12.5.2 BGP Controller
+12.9.2 BGP Controller

 The BGP controller is not used directly by a zone.
 You can use it to configure FRR to manage BGP peers.